pudy248/NoitaChestFinder/README.md

 ## Other options
 - Batch size controls how many seeds are computed at once.
 You should adjust this number to use close to as much VRAM as you have available, since larger batches run significantly faster per-seed.
-- Max items per chest controls how many items can be recorded in a single chest.
+- Max items controls how many items can be recorded in a single chest.
 Chests that exceed this number will still behave fine, but items over the limit will be removed from the contents.
 If you're searching for just one item, setting this to 1 may improve performance slightly, since chests with many items are not of use for such searches.
-- Max chests per biome controls the maximum number of chests that can be stored per biome.
+- Max chests controls the maximum number of chests that can be stored per biome.
 Extra chests will be completely ignored!
 You will get warnings if this is too low, so if you see messages about chest overflow, consider increasing this.
 Note that this is per-world, so there is no need to increase it for parallel world searches.
 Larger biomes obviously have more chests.
 - Max tries dictates how many tries the generator will attempt to make for world generation.
 Use logging level 3 to see how many invalid maps are left on each try.
 Each try takes quite a bit of time, so running 5 tries but only being able to check 70% of maps is significantly faster than running 50 tries and checking 99.99% of them.
 There isn't much reason you should have to mess with this setting.
 - Debug logging level does what it says on the tin.
 There are 7 logging levels, from 0 to 6, but anything above 4 will spam the console with a LOT of information, most of which is probably not useful except for debugging.